CodeAndSample/arduino-sketches/tower-clock/readme.md

-# Arduino and a bell tower watch
+# Ticking Precision: Managing a Church Clock with Arduino

 ## Objective